siyueyang/ml-phenotyping-review-2022/README.md

 # ml-phenotyping-review-2022
-This repository contains R code for the removal of duplicates and replication of our machine learning based phentoyping scoping review.
+R code for the removal of duplicates and replication of our machine learning based phentoyping scoping review.

 We performed all analyses using R version 4.1.0 and a variety of packages for data processing, graphing and reporting.